Zach Barack

 Zach Barack (born November 17, 1995) is an American actor, singer, and comedian.
 Barack voices the character Barney on Netflix's animated show, Dead End: Paranormal Park.
 He is known as the first openly transgender actor in a Marvel film, Spider-Man: Far From Home.

-Early life and education
+Early and personal life

-Barack was born in Evanston, Illinois and grew up in the suburbs.
+Barack was born in Evanston, Illinois and grew up in Glenview.
+He grew up Reform Jewish.
+He worked at a queer youth organization in Washington, D.C. and a cookie store after high school.

-Work